15 Bio-optical Conditions

 15.5.1 Seasonal spectral validation

-Both the measured and modelled light climates showed a similar seasonal trend with peak light intensity in December 2022 then gradually decreased to July 2023, and higher light intensity in wave lengths of 448 nm – 590 nm (Figure 16.17).
-A regression of measured vs. modelled light in all spectrum (Figure 16.18 indicated the model captured the range and trend of light, though the model tended to overpredict the short wavelength (398 nm) and underpredict the long wavelength (699 nm).
-This is probably due to that the model slightly overpredicted the concentration of suspended solids (SS), that has major impacts on reducing the short wavelength light.
-Other factors such as POC and DOC also have major impacts on the relatively short wave length spectrum.
-However, there is no field observations for validating the POC and DOC concentrations in Cockburn Sound.
+Both the measured and modelled light climates exhibited a similar seasonal trend, with peak light intensity in December 2022 decreasing gradually to July 2023, and higher light intensities in the 448–590 nm wavelength range (Figure 15.17).
+A regression of measured versus modelled light across all spectral bands (Figure 15.18) indicated that the model captures the range and seasonal trend well, though with a tendency to overpredict at short wavelengths (398 nm) and underpredict at long wavelengths (699 nm).
+This is likely attributable to a slight overprediction of suspended solids (SS) concentrations, which disproportionately attenuate shorter wavelengths.
+POC and DOC also contribute to attenuation in the shorter wavelength range; however, field observations of POC and DOC concentrations in Cockburn Sound are limited, constraining the extent to which these contributions can be independently validated.

 15.6 Summary

 The CSIEM model is well suited to resolving the variability in the underwater light climate.
-Underwater irradiance is closely related the inherent optical properties of water, such as suspended solids, detrital material, and total chlorophyll-a, and the performance of CSIEM in capturing these is reported in Chapter 15.
+Underwater irradiance is closely related to the inherent optical properties of water, including suspended solids, detrital material, and total chlorophyll-a, and the performance of CSIEM in capturing these constituents is reported in Chapter 14.

-The bulk-PAR simulation approach accounts for the various drivers of light attenuation, and is consistent with the routinely collected \(K_d\) estimates from light profile data, including from areas which are more wave-exposed (e.g., Gage Roads) vs areas which are more protected (e.g., Cockburn Sound).
-Some uncertainty exists in the exact contribution between detrital vs inorganic sediments vs chl-a in the overall attenuation and further sensitivity testing and calibration is recommended in future version updates.
-Nonetheless, the underwater light intensity at the Kwinana Shelf site was accurate and the current base calibration is well-suited to investigations of the sensitivity between water quality and seagrass habitat.
+The bulk-PAR simulation approach accounts for the various drivers of light attenuation, and predictions are consistent with routinely collected \(K_d\) estimates from light profile data, including from more wave-exposed areas (e.g., Gage Roads) and more sheltered regions (e.g., Cockburn Sound).
+Some uncertainty remains in the relative contributions of detrital material, inorganic sediments and chlorophyll-a to the overall attenuation, and further sensitivity testing and calibration is recommended in future model versions.
+Nonetheless, the predicted underwater light intensity at the Kwinana Shelf site was accurate, and the current calibration is well suited to investigations of the relationship between water quality and seagrass habitat.